wglass/lighthouse/docs/configuration/services.rst

 * **uri** *(required)*:

   The uri to hit with an HTTP request to perform the check (e.g. "/health")

+TCP
+^^^

+The TCP health check can be used for services that don't use HTTP to communicate (e.g. redis, kafka, etc.).
+The health check is configured to have a "query" message sent to the service and an expected "response".

+* **query** *(required)*:

+  The message to send to the port via TCP (e.g. Zookeeper's "ruok")

+* **response** *(required)*

+  Expected response from the service.
+If the service responds with a different message or an error happens during the process the check will fail.

 Optional Health Checks